WHATS HOT

 No to flu shots

 Many people are afraid to get a flu shot, believing it could potentially cause serious illness or complications.
-However, vaccinations like the flu shot are really important during pregnancy as they protect you and your baby from getting sick.
+However, vaccinations like the flu shot are really important during as they protect you and your baby from getting sick.
 Flu shots don’t have anything harmful in them and can help keep you healthy while pregnant!

 Table for two

 Pregnancy may have you feeling like you can eat everything in sight.
 Not only will your appetite grow, but a baby inside you means you’ll need more calories to keep your body healthy and energized.
 However, be careful not to overindulge.
-Twice the servings of doesn’t mean twice the calories, so keep your portions in check to avoid gaining unnecessary during your pregnancy!
+Twice the servings of food doesn’t mean twice the calories, so keep your portions in check to avoid gaining unnecessary weight during your pregnancy!

 No to the salon